tymyrddin/red-basic/source/index.rst

 Attack Trees
 =================================

 Attack Trees represent often used movements and can help organise our thoughts around which tools and scripts may be reuseful for which type of pentesting and/or various audits (and which mitigations we may need for our own development efforts).

+These attack trees are meant as a training zone, a story with several entry points to grok systematic hacking concepts from.
+Most trees are example cases and do not completely spell out a hack.
+There is plenty of room for experimentation and further discovery.

 .. toctree::
    :glob: